 Elements of a Wrongful Death Lawsuit

-A wrongful death claim may arise out of a number of circumstances, such as in the following situations:
+A wrongful death claim may arise out of many circumstances, such as:

 - Automobile or airplane accident